mongodb/specifications/source/auth/auth.rst

 .. code:: python

-  def auth(conn):
-    token, is_cache = client_cache(None)
-    try:
-      sasl_conversation(conn, {"jwt": token})
-    except AuthenticationFailed as err:
-      # If the access token is cached, it's possible that the token has expired,
-      # so fetch a new token and attempt another SASL conversation.
-If the
-      # second SASL conversation fails, raise an exception.
-      if is_cache:
-        invalid_token = token
-        token = client_cache(invalid_token)
-        sasl_conversation(conn, {"jwt": token})
-      else:
-        raise err
-    conn.oidc_cache.token = token

   def client_cache(invalid_token):
     # Lock the Client Cache so that only one caller can modify the cache and
-    # call the provider or custom callback at a time.
+    # call the configured provider or custom callback at a time.
     client.oidc_cache.lock()
     token = client.oidc_cache.token

     # Check if we need to fetch and cache a new token from the OIDC provider or
     # custom callback.
     is_cache = True